jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_trainer.md

 11. Finally, the method restores the original values of the attributes (`skip_save_model`, `skip_save_progress`, `skip_save_log`) and, if `snapshot_weights` is True, it restores the model weights and optimizer state from the snapshot.

-The method returns the best batch size found during the tuning process.
+12. The method returns the best batch size.

+Note: Some parts of the code refer to other methods or attributes that are not shown in the given code snippet.

 ### Method **`_create_batch_size_evaluator`** Overview
 The method `_create_batch_size_evaluator` creates an instance of the `_TrainerBatchSizeEvaluator` class, which is a subclass of `BatchSizeEvaluator`.
 This evaluator is used to evaluate the performance of the trainer with different batch sizes.